 |Initial Release Date||December 12, 1999|

 |Platform||Android, Microsoft Windows, iOS, Linux, Macintosh operating systems, Dreamcast, Commodore 64, macOS|

 In Baldur’s Gate 2, Pillars of Eternity, and other RPGs, your ultimate goal is to become a badass killing machine that can steamroll the game.
 Planescape Torment, on the other hand, took a different path – the RPG elements are limited to the story arc and social interactions you have with other characters.

 The combat is there, but in a weird twist, Planescape is one of the few RPGs that is dragged down by it.
-The enemies feel like a mere obstacle in the way of unraveling the next plotpoint, or finding another piece of lore.
+The enemies feel like obstacles in the way of unraveling the next plotpoint or finding another piece of lore.
 And believe it or not, this is what makes Planescape Torment so great.

 17 Pillars of Eternity 2: Deadfire